TechExeter/gameplay/games.md

 					<h3>Tap Happy Sabotage</h3>
 				</header>
 				<code>Location: 1st Floor / Drama Studio</code>
-				<p>Tap Happy Sabotage! is a party game by Alistair Aitcheson for as many players that can fit around one giant touchscreen.</p>
+				<p>A frantic party game by Alistair Aitcheson for as many players as can fit around one giant touchscreen!</p>

 				<p>Divided into a series of fast-and-furious minigames, each round gives the player a new way to move around the screen, a new excuse to get in each other's way and a new way to cheat and sabotage each other!</p>